-Indian stock market indices traded firm over the last two hours of trade on the back of sustained buying activity across index heavyweights.
-Realty and banking stocks witnessed maximum buying interest.
+Indian stock market indices are trading strong over the last two hours of trade on the back of heavy buying interest across index heavyweights.
+Realty and Metal stocks witnessed maximum buying interest.

 Hindustan Unilever (HUL) announced its results for the second quarter and half year ended September 2011.
 Revenues of HUL grew by 17.8% YoY during 2QFY12 on the back of volume & value growth.
 The growth was broad based with all segments reporting double-digit growth.
 For H1FY12, sales increased by 16.4% YoY aided by over 15% growth recorded by home & personal care and packaged food segments.
 Operating (EBITDA) margin was up by 110 basis points YoY to 14.7%.
 Cuts in advertisement spends and other expenses, as a percentage of sales, more than made up for the higher raw material to sales ratio during the quarter.
 The company maintained its operating profitability at 14% in H1FY12.
 Net profit during the quarter rose by a relatively slower 21.7% YoY on account of a 42% jump in tax outgo.
 PAT for H1FY12 was up by 19.7% YoY.
 The stock is trading lower currently.